-- 43. All personnel involved in the proposed trial will be trained by the UQ's biosafety team and the project leader.
-Training will include biosafety modules and instruction regarding the nature of the GMO. - 44.
-Personnel will also receive specific training on the general requirements of the proposed release and any specific conditions imposed by the regulator.
-Records of the training and acknowledgement of having understood their obligations will be kept and made available on request. - 45.
-With respect to handling of horses, the proposed trial will take place at a facility dedicated to research on large animal species.
-Handling of horses will be performed by qualified research and veterinary staff with many years of experience working with horses
+44. All personnel involved in the proposed trial would be trained by the UQ's biosafety team and the project leader.
+Training would include biosafety modules and instruction regarding the nature of the GMO.

+45. Personnel would also receive specific training on the general requirements of the proposed release and any specific conditions imposed by the regulator.
+Records of the training and acknowledgement of having understood their obligations would be kept and made available on request.

+46. With respect to handling of horses, the proposed trial would take place at a facility dedicated to research on large animal species.
+Handling of horses would be performed by qualified research and veterinary staff with many years of experience working with horses